On The Decoding Error Weight of One or Two Deletion Channels: Properties of the Deletion and Insertion Channels under ML Decoding

 where (a) is the definition of the ML decoder, (b) holds since the channels' outputs are independent, (c) follows from the fact that the conditional probability $\pr_\ch\{ \bfy_i\textmd{ rec. }| \bfc \textmd{ trans.}\}$ equals 0 when $\bfc$ is not a supersequnce of $\bfy_i$, for $1 \le i \le t$.
 Lastly, (d) holds from Claim~\ref{cl:emb} and from the fact that the value $\prod_{i=1}^t p^{|\bfc|-|\bfy_i|} (1-p)^{|\bfy_i|}$ is the same for every codeword in $\cC$.
 The proof for the insertion channel is similar.

 \end{IEEEproof}

 Since the deletion (insertion) channel affects the length of its output, it is possible that the length of the shortest (longest) common supersequence (subsequence) of a given channels' outputs will be smaller (larger) than the code length.
 If the goal is to minimize the average decoding \emph{failure} probability then clearly the decoder's output should be a codeword as there is no point in outputting a non-codeword.
 However, if one seeks to minimize the \emph{expected normalized distance}, then the decoder should consider non-codewords as well.
 Therefore, we present here the ML$^*$ decoder, which is an alternative definition of the ML decoder that takes into account non-codewords and in particular words with different length than the code length.
-The \emph{maximum-likelihood$^*$} (\emph{ML$^*$}) \emph{decoder} for $\cC$ with respect to a channel $\ch$, denoted by $\cD_{\ML^*}$, should output words that minimize the expected normalized distance $\perr(\ch,\cC,\cD,d)$:
+That is, the ML$^*$ decoder does not necessarily return a codeword.